Sign up for our FREE 8-week course to get on the property ladder.

-Did you know that your gambling habits could influence your ability to qualify for a home loan?
+Yes, your gambling habits can affect your ability to qualify for a home loan.

 When will gambling affect your home loan application?